Seven people in critical condition after Paris explosion

 Massive plumes of black smoke swell after gas explosion on busy Paris street

-At least seven people are in critical condition after an explosion started a blaze in central Paris.
+At least seven people are in critical condition after an explosion ripped through a busy street in central Paris, sparking a fire in at least one building.

-The facade of a building collapsed and emergency services were working to establish whether anyone was still inside, an official said.
+Paris police said nine other people were also injured in the blast in the Latin quarter and emergency services were working to establish whether anyone was still inside, an official said..

+The facade of a design school popular with foreign students collapsed, blowing out windows and starting the huge blaze.

 “The explosion was extremely violent,” Florence Berthout, mayor for the fifth district of the city, where the explosion happened.